ovh/manager/packages/components/ng-ui-router-layout/src/oui-modal/README.md

 ## Available options

-*For modal options (all options exept `redirectTo`), see the [oui-modal documentation](https://ovh-ux.github.io/ovh-ui-kit/?path=/story/components-modal--simple) for more informations.*
+*For modal options (all options except `redirectTo`), see the [oui-modal documentation](https://ovh-ux.github.io/ovh-ui-kit/?path=/story/components-modal--simple) for more informations.*

 All options can be provided through ui-state resolves.